Cobb County Public Library System: Modern years

 The Cobb County Library System has continued to see growth into the 21st century.
 In 2002 a library in West Cobb opened, and in 2005 the South Cobb Regional Library opened.
 In 2007 a new building was secured in Powder Springs, and their town library moved to its new location on Atlanta Road.

 In 2010 the East Cobb Library replaced the previously built Merchant's Walk Library and doubled the amount of floor space for books and technological improvements.
 While interest in libraries in this area of Cobb County was high, the Hattie G. Wilson (formerly Fort Hill) library began to show signs of disuse.
 Citing a 50% loss of circulation, the Wilson Library was unanimously voted to shut down in 2013.

 Another renovation was approved in 2016 when the East Marietta Library was chosen for a new location and new building.
 This new facility, the Sewell Mill Library and Cultural Center, opened on December 4, 2017 at a cost of $10.6 million.
 It was built in conjunction with the Cobb County Parks Department, and, in addition to a large collection of books, also has a black box theater, open-air amphitheater, art galleries and classrooms, and many individual and group conference rooms.

+In 2023, Cobb County Public Library was selected as the Georgia Library of the Year.